typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

 So why focus on how different features are similar?
 When we understand one area of Scala well, but another one poorly, we can form sensible ideas about the latter by drawing analogies with the former.
-This is how we solve problems with computers in general: we have an informal model in our heads, which we translate to a mathematical statement that a program can interpret, and it gives back a result that we can translate back to our informal model.
+This is how we solve problems with computers in general: we create an informal model in our heads, which we translate to a mathematical statement that a program can interpret, and it gives back a result that we can translate back to our informal model.